 - Royal Plaza Montreux & Spa; we stayed here for 3 nights and enjoyed the amazing exuberant breakfast and views across the lake.
 We like that it was not too far from the center and was quite affordable.
 For prices and availability, check here.

 - Villa Toscana Montreux.
-Cosy, comfortable and super cute.
+Cozy, comfortable and super cute.
 The charming villa is now converted into a luxurious hotel with indoor pool and sunny terrace to have your morning’s breakfast.
 Check prices here.

 - Grand Hôtel Suisse Majestic.
 What’s in a name?
 Grand and Majestic, that describes this hotel to a tee.
 The signature yellow sunscreens welcome you on the shores of Lake Geneva.
 See availability here.